datarobot/airflow-provider-datarobot/README.md

 Get the overall status for custom model tests.

-Returns a custom model test overall status
+Returns the custom model test status.

 Parameters: